Healthcare professionals

 People on the NHS Healthy Start scheme are entitled to free Healthy Start vitamins.

-Healthy Start vitamins are available to pregnant and breastfeeding people, people with a child under 1 year old, and children under the age of 4.
+Healthy Start vitamins are available to those who are pregnant or breastfeeding, and children under the age of 4.
 Healthy Start vitamins provide the correct amount of vitamins recommended by the government.
 They contain:

 • vitamins A, C and D for children aged from birth to 4 years old

-• folic acid, vitamin C and vitamin D for pregnant people, breastfeeding people, and people with a child under 1 year old
+• folic acid, vitamin C and vitamin D for those who are pregnant or breastfeeding

 Healthy Start vitamins are important because: